 No, but they are also related.
 Because they have similar flavor profiles, some feel that spring onions make the best substitute for shallots.
 That’s because scallions are mild enough to serve as a substitute for shallots.

-How to Choose and How to Store Shallots
+How to Choose and Store

 Similarly to how garlic grows, shallots are formed in clusters, which is why you might see several packaged and sold together.
 Their peak season is naturally through the summer months, but you can usually find them in larger grocery stores year-round.